 - Preparing recommendations

-In general, the engineering technologies and strategies being considered include:
+In general, the engineering technologies and strategies considered included:

 - Sediment and soil amendments (substances such as activated carbon that can be added to sediments or soils to reduce harmful effects of methyl mercury)